awsdocs/amazon-connect-admin-guide/doc_source/connect-queues.md

 Queues are linked to agents through a routing profile\.
 When you create a routing profile, you specify:
 + Which queues will be in it\.
 + Whether one queue should be prioritized over another\.
-+ What channels agents will handle in the Contact Control Panel \(CCP\): voice, chat, or both\.
++ What channels agents will handle in the Contact Control Panel \(CCP\)\.
-+ How many chat conversations agents can handle simultaneously, up to 5\.
++ How many contacts agents can handle simultaneously for each channel\.
-+ Whether individual queues are for voice, chat, or both\.
++ Whether individual queues are for all channels or specific ones\.

 Each agent is assigned to one routing profile\.